 What to do before and during a heat wave and how you can treat heat related illness.

-California Department of Public Safety - Extreme Heat
+California Department of Public Health - Extreme Heat

 Be informed on extreme heat.